-The Work Zone Intelligent Transportation System (WZITS) shall be the responsibility of the CONTRACTOR and shall cover the entire project limits.
+The Work Zone Intelligent Transportation System (WZITS) shall be the responsibility of the CONTRACTOR and shall cover the entire project limits and begin one mile prior to the approach of the project limits.
 Prior to any construction activities, the CONTRACTOR shall submit a WZITS plan for SCDOT review and approval.
 The scope of work will include the system set-up, project deployment, project maintenance and project management for all phases of the Work Zone ITS system.
 The components will consist of the following to achieve maximum efficiency of the system as well as provide the SCDOT personnel with the most accurate real time traffic data:

 - Operations system

 - Device communication package

 - Portable variable message boards

 - Portable queue detectors

 - Portable PTZ cameras

-- On-site Adjustment of Project
+• On-site Adjustment of Project